Pregnancy After Loss

 Speak up if anything feels off - loudly, if necessary.
 Demand extra monitoring/scans and whatever tests you need to ensure your baby is doing well and give yourself peace of mind.
 Ask questions - as many as you can think of - and contact your provider or go straight to the hospital for a checkup, whenever you feel the need.
 And do not let anyone make you feel bad about it.
 You have paid an enormous price to earn the right to whatever level of care you desire.
 If your medical team won't give that to you, find someone who will.

 It is our goal that someday every expectant parent will feel as empowered as we loss moms do in our PALs to advocate for the care that we and our babies deserve.
 If you're not getting what you need in your PAL, we've got your back!
 Based on our own experiences in subsequent pregnancies and with the expertise of our medical advisors, PUSH has compiled a list of questions to ask your provider, recommendation strategies to get the treatments that you need, and a database of peer-recommended providers.
-(All coming soon!)
+(Coming soon!)

 Sample PAL Care Plan